vivian-salino/NJOY2016/README.md

 make test
 ```

-All tests should pass.
+All tests should succeed in approximately 90 minutes.
 Draglib and eventually ACE files can then be produced with:
 ```
 cd ../python
 python jeff3p3_shem295.py